richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ### Default date range

 Reports for ELC surveys default to a view of results for surveys delivered in the past 90 days.
-The date displayed when you hover over data points is the first day of that range - meaning that **the most recent** data point is 90 days before today's date and previous data points in trend lines displly data with ranges whose start dates are 90-day increments in the past.
-See the following table for more information.
+The date displayed when you hover over data points is the first day of that range - meaning that **the most recent** data point is 90 days before today's date and previous data points in trend lines display data with ranges whose start dates are 90-day increments in the past.
+For more information, see the following table.

 | Data point  | "Surveyed on" date displayed   | Score date range|
 |:----------|:-----------|:------------|